Brian-storm/ESTR2106-Project/README.md

 * Single Page Application, without refreshing the page for any internal links.

 ## 1. Users
-– only authenticated users have access to the app’s contents.
+Only authenticated users have access to the app’s contents.
 A user is recognized using a username and password pair.
 The user will be able to perform the “user actions”, which are specified on the next page.

 User actions:
 1. List all locations in a table as links to single locations and allow sorting the table with